About this book

 What Are You Doing?

+Elisa Amado has written a perfect introduction to the pleasures and uses of the written word.
 Set in a delightfully retro world by illustrator Manuel Monroy, this book is a true celebration of reading.

-Selected for the Toronto Public Library First and Best 2011 2011
+- Commended Toronto Public Library First and Best 2011, 2011